Parinagpal11/Parinagpal11/README.md

 ## Hi, I'm Pari Nagpal 👋
-🔭 Currently working on ##commit ment issues — with Git.
+🔭 Currently working on commitment issues — with Git.
 Also an MS Student in Computer Engineering @ Iowa State University <br/>

 🌱 I enjoy working at the intersection of software engineering, machine learning, and cloud infrastructure.<br/>